bigkrp/react-fundamentals-curriculum/README.md

 [The original task](https://github.com/ReactjsProgram/react-fundamentals-curriculum).

 ## Notes
-In my varian used ES6 for React
+In my varian used ES6 for React.